elongton/rolodex/README.md

 #### Add Contact

-Here, we use a child component named "contact-form-new" which provides an html form template file and business logic required to add a new contact.
+##### Open the drawer with correct form
 The form is triggered by the "widgets/nav-bottom" component.
 Next, the following progression occurs:
 - Button in component calls a function via (click) listener: "slideDrawer('new_contact')
 - The argument, new_contact is passed to the nav-bottom component's instance of store, this.store.dispactch(new UI.ChangeDrawerApp(new_contact), which changes the content in the drawer
 - The drawer is opened by calling "this.store.dispatch(new UI.OpenDrawer()).
+##### Submit form
+Here, we use a child component named "contact-form-new" which provides an html form template file and business logic required to add a new contact.

 #### Delete Contact